creatoro/sso/README.md

 You will have to set 2 URLs for each provider:

 * callback URL: this will be the page where the user is returned after he / she confirmed the OAuth request
-* login URL: if the login process is interrupted the user will be returned to the login page (this setting isn't used for every provider)
+* login URL: if the login process is interrupted the user will be returned to the login page (this setting isn't used for every provider, though it is advisable to have it set)

+IMPORTANT: in many cases you want the 2 URLs to be the same as the login completion is not called seperately from initiating the login process.
+This feature is for only the sake of flexibility.

 5. step: Login the user